Calathea lancifolia (Goeppertia insignis) Indoor Care, Propagation and Common Problems

 Watering

-Use water that is at room temperature to avoid plant shock.
-The water should also be free of chlorine and flourides as like other Calathea, Goeppertia insignis is sensitive to chemicals dissolved in water which will cause brown leaf tips and edges.
+Use water that is at room temperature to avoid cold shock which can cause stunted growth.
+The water should also be free of chlorine and flourides as like other Calatheas are sensitive to chemicals dissolved in water which can result in brown leaf tips and edges.

 Light Requirements

 Rattlesnake Calathea grows best in bright indirect light (dappled light).
+Put it infront of a large, brightly-lit window.
 Keep it away from direct sunlight to avoid scorching the leaves and loss of leaf color.

-Where the natural lighting is not adequate, you may grow Goeppertia insignis under grow lights.
-Check out these full spectrum grow lights on Amazon.
+Where the natural lighting is not adequate, you may grow the plant under full spectrum grow lights to prevent yellowing and leggy growth.

 Rotate the pot regularly to ensure that the plant receives light on all sides for an even growth.

-You may also grow the plant in the bathroom or other moist areas in the home if there is adequate lighting.
-The plant can also be grown in a closed terrarium as a high humidity can be maintained inside a terrarium.
-Check out these techniques on how to raise humidity for houseplants.
+You may also grow the plant in a well-lit bathroom or other moist areas in the home.
+The plant can also be grown in a closed terrarium where a high humidity can be maintained.

 Fertilizer

-Feed Rattlesnake Calathea with a balanced, liquid fertilizer monthly through out the growing season for a lush growth.
-Withhold feeding during the cold season as growth is minimal and feeding at this time can lead to fertilizer burn.
+Feed Rattlesnake Calathea with a balanced, liquid fertilizer monthly in spring and summer to promote a lush growth.
+Withhold feeding in fall and winter as growth is minimal and feeding at this time can lead to fertilizer burn.

 Once in a while, flush out accumulated chemicals (salts) from the soil by running a stream of water through the soil.
 Allow the stream of water to run for some time and repeat the process several times.